What is a Whole Grain?

 Finding Whole Grains

-Whole grains currently make up about 15-20 percent of grains on supermarket shelves.
+Whole grains currently make up far less than half of all grains on supermarket shelves (though growing every day!).
 At a time when health professionals urge consumers to eat at least half of their grains as whole grains, our Whole Grain Product Finder can make finding whole grains a snap.